xamarin/WebSharp/docs/vsc/vsc-electron-scripting.md

-# Example Scripting Nodejs from Electron CLR Application
+# Example Scripting Electron from CLR Application

-## ScriptingJS Application
+## ScriptingElectron Application

-This document will take you through creating an `Electron Dotnet` application for VS Code ("ScriptingJS") and will explain the basic `Nodejs` integration points from C# code to interact with `Nodejs` from your `Electron` application.
+This document will take you through creating an `Electron Dotnet` application for VS Code ("ScriptingElectron") and will explain the basic `Nodejs` integration points from C# code to interact with `Electron` from your CLR application.

 In this walkthrough, you'll begin with setting up a basic `Electron Dotnet` application that calls a C# routine from JavaScript code.
 The C# function that is generated from the template formats a string and returns that formatted string back to the calling javascript function to be written out to the console from JavaScript code.

-Once this is up and running we will begin modifying the application to script `NodeJs` functions directly from the C# application instead.
+Once this is up and running we will begin modifying the application to script `Electron` functions directly from the C# application instead.

 ## Prerequisites
 You need [node.js](https://nodejs.org/en/) installed and available in your $PATH.